svennam92/openshift101/workshop/part1-learn_openshift/exercise-2.md

 Then, navigate to **Topology**.
 You should see a single deployment config.
 Click that to see your Pods, Builds, Services and Routes.

-* **Pods**: Your Node.js application containers
-* **Builds**: The auto-generated build that created a Docker image from your Node.js source code, deployed it to the OpenShift container registry, and kicked off your deployment config.
-* **Services**: Tells OpenShift how to access your Pods by grouping them together as a service and defining the port to listen to
-* **Routes**: Exposes your services to the outside world using the LoadBalancer provided by the IBM Cloud network

 ![Topology Deployment Config](../assets/ocp43-topology.png)

 1. Navigate to your Pod by clicking on your Deployment Config, then clicking the name of the Pod under **Pods**.